d03n3rfr1tz3/hass-divoom/README.md

 ### Bluetooth
 #### Bluetooth interface

 This component automatically connects to your Divoom device based on the configured MAC address.
-The only thing you typically have to prepare, is pairing it once to your Home Assistant device (for example your raspberry pi).
+The only thing you sometimes have to prepare, is pairing it once to your Home Assistant device (for example your raspberry pi).
 Depending on your setup, that might be an easy or quite complicated task.
 After the pairing is done, this component can connect to your Divoom device anytime it's needed, even after restarting your Home Assistant.
-Newer versions of Home Assistant very likely already have Bluetooth enabled and configured somehow.
+Newer versions of Home Assistant very likely already have Bluetooth enabled and configured somehow, so you might be lucky and skip a bunch of these steps.
 Older versions needed more manual steps to make it work.

 You can get the MAC address using your Phones Bluetooth settings or from your Divoom app.
 When trying to pair the devices, you will probably use tools, that are also capable of scanning.
 Therefore you can also get the MAC address that way.